Learn More

 Greater Spouse’s Benefits

-Final salary pension schemes include options for a spouse or dependants to receive a percentage of the pension as regular payments after the person’s death.
-However, the benefits they receive under a final salary scheme are often less flexible compared to those from a pension transfer, which can offer greater options for passing on assets.
+Final salary pension schemes typically allow a spouse or dependants to receive a percentage of the member’s pension as regular payments after death.
+However, the benefits available under a final salary scheme are usually more structured and less flexible than those available after a pension transfer, where remaining pension assets may be passed to beneficiaries depending on the rules of the receiving scheme.

 Tax Benefits